GlassAlpha/glassalpha/site/docs/reference/contributing.md

 ### Plugin system

-GlassAlpha uses a registry-based plugin architecture.
-Follow these patterns:
+GlassAlpha uses a dual-layer plugin architecture: runtime registries for dynamic loading and entry points for static discovery.

-**Adding New Components:**
+#### Runtime Registration (for development and dynamic loading)

 ```python
 # 1. Implement the interface